 What is Xanax?

 Xanax prescriptions come in 0.25 mg, 0.5 mg, one and two mg strengths.
 Two mg tablets are white, green, or yellow rectangles.
 The other strengths are oval.
 0.25 mg tablets are white.
 0.5 mg tablets are orange.
 One mg tablets are blue.
-These are all schedule IV controlled substances.
+These are all scheduled IV controlled substances.

 Its pharmaceutical name is alprazolam.
 Typically, the dosage is based on the medical condition, age, and response to treatment.
 As it is in the family of benzodiazepines, Xanax works similarly in that it acts on the brain and nerves (central nervous system) to produce a calming effect.
 Much like benzos (link to benzo page), Xanax also enhances the interaction of brain chemicals in the body, frequently referred to as GABA.